oabmorgan/SAS/README.md

 Any errors can be manually fixed by editing the form.
 Once everything is complete, press Save to save a copy of the SAS as an image file to be printed.
 Don't forget to sign the form after printing.

+# Disclamer
+I'm not to blame if you're late or whatever.
+Don't rely on this tool.